OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 };
 ```

 The following screenshot shows an entity value card that uses the preceding code snippets.
 In the screenshot, the `shoppingBag` icon displays alongside the product names in the spreadsheet.
 In the entity card, the `mainImage` object displays at the top, followed by the `title` object which uses the **Product Name** and is set to **Chef Anton's Gumbo Mix**.
 The screenshot also shows `sections`.
-The **Category** section displays the `branch` icon.
 The **Quantity and price** section is collapsible and contains **Quantity Per Unit** and **Unit Price**.
 The **Additional information** field is collapsible and is collapsed when the card is opened.

-> [!NOTE]
-> In Excel on Mac, nested icons (the icons that display inside an entity card, like the **Category** icon in the following screenshot) always display as the default icon, even when another icon is selected with the `EntityCompactLayoutIcons` enum.
-This is a known issue.

 :::image type="content" source="../images/excel-data-types-entity-card-sections-gumbo.png" alt-text="A screenshot showing an entity value data type with the card layout window displayed.
 The card shows the card title and sections.":::

+> [!NOTE]
+> In the preceding screenshot, the `branch` icon displays alongside **Condiments** in the **Category** section.
+See the [Data types: Create entity cards from data in a table](https://github.com/OfficeDev/office-js-snippets/blob/prod/samples/excel/20-data-types/data-types-entity-values.yaml) sample to learn how to set nested icons like the **Category** section icon.
+>
+> There is a known issue with nested icons in Excel on Mac.
+In that environment, nested icons will always display as the `generic` icon, regardless of which icon is selected with the `EntityCompactLayoutIcons` enum.

 ## Card data attribution